You Better Run: Pat Benatar version

 Pat Benatar recorded "You Better Run" for her second album, Crimes of Passion (1980).
 The song was released as the album's lead single, with "Out-A-Touch" as the B-side.
 It peaked at number 42 on the U.S. Billboard Hot 100 chart and number 44 on the Cash Box Top 100.

 The song appeared on the soundtrack to the 1980 film Roadie.

-On August 1, 1981, the music video for the song was the second video ever broadcast on MTV, after the network premiered with "Video Killed the Radio Star" by the Buggles.
+On August 1, 1981, the music video for the song was the second video ever broadcast on MTV, after the network famously premiered with "Video Killed the Radio Star" by the Buggles.

 Chart performance

 Other versions

 In 1966, with the band Listen, Robert Plant made his recording debut singing lead vocals on a cover version of "You Better Run", which was released as a single by CBS Records.

 In 1966, the N' Betweens, who later became the British rock band Slade, covered the song, which was released as their debut single on Columbia.
 It was produced by Kim Fowley and reached number one on the local Midlands chart and remained there for six weeks.
 The Listen and N' Betweens versions were released on the same day.

 Canadian pop-rock band Toronto included a cover of "You Better Run" on their debut album, Looking for Trouble, in 1980.

 Peter Criss recorded the song on his first post-KISS solo album, Out of Control, in 1980.

+Bob Kuban & The In-Men recorded a cover as “You Better Run - You Better Hide,” on the Musicland USA label in 1967.